BrookJeynes/BrookJeynes/README.md

-An Aussie software developer exploring low-level programming.
+I’m Brook, an Aussie software developer exploring low-level programming and concepts alike.

-I also enjoy hiking, bouldering, and writing music.
+I also enjoy hiking, bouldering, and playing music in my spare time.